MohamedAmer45/Mini-Weather-Station-Arduino/README.md

 # Mini-Weather-Station

-Mini-Weather Station is an Iot based project used for collecting different weather data through the used sensonrs.
+Mini-Weather Station is an Iot based project used for collecting different weather data through the used sensors.
 The station sends the data wirelessly through WiFi.

 # Hardware Used: